-IMPORTANT NOTE FOR U.S. USERS: subject to certain exceptions, all disputes between The Economist and United States users of this Site will be subject to individual mandatory and binding arbitration as described in detail below, which means that disputes will not be heard in court.
+IMPORTANT NOTE FOR U.S. USERS: subject to certain exceptions, all disputes between the Foundation and United States users of this Site will be subject to individual mandatory and binding arbitration as described in detail below, which means that disputes will not be heard in court.

-The contents and design of the Site, any Digital Application and any material e-mailed to you or otherwise supplied to you in conjunction with the Site and/or a Digital Application (such contents, design and materials being collectively referred to as the “Economist Content”), is copyright of The Economist and its licensors.
-You may not use or reproduce or allow anyone to use or reproduce any trade marks (such as “The Economist” name and logo or other trade names appearing on the Site or any Digital Application) for any reason without written permission from The Economist.
-The software that operates the Site and all Digital Applications is proprietary software and you may not use it except as expressly allowed under these Terms.
+The contents and design of the Site, any Digital Application and any material e-mailed to you or otherwise supplied to you in conjunction with the Site and/or a Digital Application (such content, design and materials being collectively referred to as the “Economist Content”), is copyright of The Economist and its subsidiaries and licensors.
+Except as expressly permitted below, you may not use or reproduce or allow anyone to use or reproduce Economist Content or any trade marks (such as “The Economist” name and logo or other trade names appearing on the Site or any Digital Application) for any reason.
+You may not use the software that operates the Site and all Digital Applications except as expressly allowed under these Terms.
 You may not copy, reverse engineer, modify or otherwise deal with the software.

 Use of Economist Content

 You may retrieve and display Economist Content from the Site on a computer screen or mobile device, print individual pages on paper (but not photocopy them) and store such pages in electronic form on your computer or mobile device for your personal, non-commercial use.
 You may use Digital Applications only on devices for which they were intended, for your personal and non-commercial use.
 Except as expressly permitted above, you may not reproduce, modify or in any way commercially exploit any Economist Content.
-In particular, but without limiting the general application of the restrictions in the previous sentence, you may not do any of the following without prior written permission from The Economist.
+In particular, but without limiting the general application of the restrictions in the previous sentence, you may not do any of the following:

 - reproduce or store in or transmit to any other website, newsgroup, mailing list, electronic bulletin board, server or other storage device connected to a network or regularly or systematically store in electronic or print form, all or any part of the Economist Content; or

-- modify, publish, transmit, participate in the transfer or sale of, reproduce, create derivative works from, distribute, perform, display, or in any way exploit all or any part of the Economist Content (including as part of any library, archive or similar service) without the prior written consent of The Economist; or
+- modify, publish, transmit, participate in the transfer or sale of, reproduce, create derivative works from, distribute, perform, display, or in any way exploit all or any part of the Economist Content (including as part of any library, archive or similar service); or

-- remove the copyright or trade mark notice from any copies of Economist Content made under these Terms.
+- remove the copyright or trade mark notices from any copies of Economist Content made under these Terms.

 Any use of Economist Content not specifically permitted above is expressly prohibited.